 - Sexuality

 - Drug & Alcohol Education

-- Smoking

-- Nutrition
+- Resilience

 - Hauora

-Teacher in Charge: Miss E. Olsen
+Teacher in Charge: Ms J Smith

-Contributions and Equipment/Stationery: Laptop/tablet OR 1 x 1B5

-Students must have the correct PE uniform, as described in the uniform regulations, available for purchase only from the college office.
+Laptop/tablet or 1 x 1B5.
+Students must have the correct PE uniform, as described in the uniform regulations, available for purchase online from Argyle.

 Languages

 The Languages Faculty encompasses four languages: Spanish, French, Te Reo Maori and Japanese.
 We teach how to speak the chosen language in a useful and appropriate way.